frankkinuthian/Simple-chat-app/README.md

 "# Simple-chat-app"
-# A Dummy demo tutorial of a full stack chat App I call Ongea
+# A dummy demo tutorial of a full stack chat App I call Ongea

 Highlights: